-There are shoes designed to optimize comfort and improve performance for just about every possible sport and physical activity that you can imagine.
-It should come as no surprise that there are also shoes designed to do the same for strength training.
-Be it Olympic weightlifting, powerlifting, or CrossFit, there’s a shoe for that.
-Even better, there are so many different brands and styles to choose from these days that you can actually train in style as well as comfort.
+There are shoes designed to optimize comfort & improve performance for just about every possible sport and physical activity that you can imagine.
+It should come as no surprise that there are also shoes designed to do the same for weight training; be it the sport of Olympic weightlifting, powerlifting, or CrossFit; well there’s a shoe for that.
+Even better, there are so many different brands and styles to choose from that you can actually train in style as well as comfort.

 So where do you buy good weight training shoes?
 Well there are two great online sources for training shoes.
-Rogue Fitness has the biggest selection of CrossFit and Olympic WL shoes around: Reebok Nanos, Nike MetCons & Romaleos, Adidas Adipowers & Powerlifts, NOBULL Trainers, and many, many more.
+Rogue Fitness has the largest selection of CrossFit and Oly weightlifting shoes around: Reebok Nanos, Nike MetCons & Romaleos, Adidas Adipowers & Powerlifts, NOBULL Trainers, and many, many more.

-MaxBarbell is one of the only domestic sources (if not the only source) for SABO powerlifting and deadlifting shoes.
-SABOs are incredible lifting shoes, and compared to what Nike, Reebok, and Adidas charge for their weightlifting shoes, SABOs will seem like the deal of the century.
-MaxBarbell also offers Girevoy shoes, and Wei-Rui WL shoes, which are much more affordable than the mainstream AdiPowers and Romaleos.
+MaxBarbell is one of the only domestic sources (if not the only) for SABO powerlifting and deadlifting shoes.
+SABOs are incredible lifting shoes, and compared to what Nike, Reebok, and Adidas charge for their weightlifting shoes SABOs will seem like the deal of the century.
+MaxBarbell also offers Girevoy shoes, and Wei-Rui WL shoes, which are more affordable than the mainstream AdiPowers and Romaleos.

-So if your intended gift target is still wearing a crusty pair of Chucks or a pair of running shoes to the gym, maybe hook him or her up with some real training shoes.
+So if your intended gift recipient is still wearing a crusty pair of Chucks or a pair of running shoes to the gym, maybe hook them up with some real training shoes.
 Of course when it comes to buying training shoes as a gift, in addition to their size you’ll want to know which lifting sport they participate in, but that shouldn’t be too hard to figure out.

 Spud Inc Traveling Farmer Walk Handles

-The farmers walk continues to be one of the most beneficial and under-utilized movements available to us.
-The farmers walk (or farmer carry) builds muscle unbelievably fast, increases strength and performance in the big-3 lifts, and improves endurance.
-It’s a simple but effective exercise that does require special equipment, but because of Spud’s constant creativity with industrial nylon, you no longer need a $200 pair of steel farmers handles or an extensive heavy dumbbell collection to get them done.
+The farmers walk continues to be one of the most beneficial and under-utilized movements out there.
+The farmers walk (or the farmer carry) builds muscle unbelievably fast, increases strength and performance in the big-3 lifts, and improves endurance.
+It’s a simple, effective exercise that does require specialized equipment, but because of Spud’s constant creativity with industrial nylon, you no longer need a $100 to $200 pair of steel farmers handles or an extensive heavy dumbbell collection to get them done.

-Spud Inc Farmers Handles are nothing more than a pair of heavy-duty nylon straps with rubber-coated, rotating, steel handles that you load up with the weight plates that you already have.
-Each strap can handle having up to 300-pounds or more of steel discs loaded, and while you may not get that much weight on, they are just as compatible with bumpers.
-Adding access to one of the best all-around exercises for only $69 seems like a pretty sweet deal to me.
+Spud Inc Farmer’s Handles are nothing more than a pair of heavy-duty nylon straps with rubber-coated, free-rotating, steel handles that you load up with the weight plates that you already have.
+Each strap can handle up to 300-pounds or more of steel discs loaded, and while you may not get that much weight on, they are also just as compatible with bumpers.
+Adding access to one of the best all-around exercises for only $69 seems like a pretty nice deal to me.
 You can probably even squeeze these straps into a stocking.

 WODDice make a fun and affordable gift that can bring an unpredictable new dynamic to a training program.
-Like any roll of the dice, these act as a randomizing tool, but rather than just showing numbers, the options on each of these 12-sided dice are specifically programmed around the same methodology taught during Level 1 CrossFit certification courses.
-Everything from the allotted time, reps, and type of movement is determined by what is rolled, creating 2 million+ possible WODs for endless new challenges.
+Like any roll of the dice, these act as a randomizing tool, but rather than just showing digits, the options on each of these 12-sided dice are specifically programmed around the same methodology taught during Level 1 CrossFit certification.
+Everything from the allotted time, reps, and type of movement is determined by what is rolled, creating two+ million possible WODs for endless new challenges.